The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 The next hot spring we encountered was only a stone's throw away, a beautiful powder blue hot spring, and the whole area around it was hissing and boiling, and steam was coming from the ground.

-Be careful when visiting geothermal areas as the sulfur fumes can be poisonous and you can get a nasty headache and feel dizzy.
+Be careful when visiting geothermal areas, as sulfur fumes can be poisonous and can cause a nasty headache and dizziness.

 That happened to me once in the Hverir geothermal area up north when the wind was so strong that it blew the fumes straight at me.
 I had a bad headache for 2 days afterward!